bormaxi8080/osint-timeline/DRAFT.md

 Cyabra is leading the fight against disinformation.
 Our AI shields corporations and the public sector by uncovering fake profiles, harmful narratives, GenAI content, and deepfakes: https://cyabra.com/

-People Search Resources.
-A large list of resources for finding information about people in different countries: https://analystresearchtools.com/resources

 IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
 Our system is fast, controllable, and doesn't require a ton of compute: https://github.com/0xSojalSec/IMS-Toucan/

 Osinton is an open-source OSINT (Open Source Intelligence) tool designed to perform structured investigations on individuals using publicly available information: https://github.com/elvonferen/Osinton

-Archivarix.
-Wayback Machine downloader that restores fully functional copies of archived websites from the Internet Archive (other sources) with CMS-like features.
-Lets you rebuild sites with optimized HTML, cleaned trackers, and internal link normalization, ideal for OSINT, evidence preservation, or site recovery: https://archivarix.com/en/
+World Bank Group Maps.
+2156 datasets containing vast amounts of economic, demographic, and other data on various countries around the world: https://maps.worldbank.org/projects?status=active

-Awesome list for Whisper - an open-source AI-powered speech recognition system developed by OpenAI: https://github.com/sindresorhus/awesome-whisper/
+Awesome list for Whisper.
+An open-source AI-powered speech recognition system developed by OpenAI: https://github.com/sindresorhus/awesome-whisper/

 Gofis is a lightweight, high-performance command-line utility built in Go for searching files across your system.
 It leverages Go's native concurrency model to walk directory trees rapidly, making it significantly faster than traditional single-threaded search tools: https://github.com/demensdeum/gofis

+Quickly identifiy the technologies powering any website including CMS (e.g., WordPress, Drupal), frameworks, hosting providers, analytics scripts, and server stacks via automated artifact detection in HTML, headers, and scripts: https://whatcms.org

+Facebook Toolkit.
+A tool to get Facebook data, and some Facebook bots, and extra tools found on Facebook Toolkit: https://github.com/warifp/FacebookToolkit

 TelegramReceiver is a production-ready Go 1.25+ library for consuming Telegram bot updates with resilience features.
-Supports both **webhook** and **long polling** modes: https://github.com/prilive-com/telegramreceiver
+Supports both webhook and long polling modes: https://github.com/prilive-com/telegramreceiver

 SaveAny Bot.
 Save Any Telegram File to Anywhere (Alist, Disk, Webdav, S3...).
 Support restrict saving content and files beyond telegram: https://github.com/krau/SaveAny-Bot/

+leaker is a leak discovery tool that returns valid credential leaks for emails, using passive online sources: https://github.com/vflame6/leaker

+CommonForms.
+Open models to auto-detect PDF form fields: https://github.com/jbarrow/commonforms

+BentoPDF is a powerful, privacy-first, client-side PDF toolkit that is self hostable and allows you to manipulate, edit, merge, and process PDF files directly in your browser.
+No server-side processing is required, ensuring your files remain secure and private: https://github.com/alam00000/bentopdf

+Complience Check Lite.
+An information and analytical tool for identifying formal, hierarchical, and regulatory inconsistencies in documents, orders, and court decisions: https://github.com/gogi2305/compliance-check-lite

 ----

 **Universal Search & AI:**

+People Search Resources.
+A large list of resources for finding information about people in different countries: https://analystresearchtools.com/resources

 LiteLLM.
 Python SDK, Proxy Server (AI Gateway) to call 100+ LLM APIs in OpenAI (or native) format, with cost tracking, guardrails, loadbalancing and logging (Bedrock, Azure, OpenAI, VertexAI, Cohere, Anthropic, Sagemaker, HuggingFace, VLLM, NVIDIA NIM): https://github.com/BerriAI/litellm

+Archivarix.
+Wayback Machine downloader that restores fully functional copies of archived websites from the Internet Archive (other sources) with CMS-like features.
+Lets you rebuild sites with optimized HTML, cleaned trackers, and internal link normalization, ideal for OSINT, evidence preservation, or site recovery: https://archivarix.com/en/

+Anna's Archive.
+Access Rare Books & Papers.
+Some books and scientific papers are no longer easy to access.
+They’re out of print, archived, or scattered across multiple sources.
+Anna’s Archive brings them together.
+It’s one of the largest open catalogs of books and scientific materials, combining data from multiple libraries and sources in one place: https://annas-archive.li/

 ----